apigear-io/template-unreal/README.md

 * `plugin`: create a fully functional plugin with including the stub implementations and tests
 * `monitor`: create a thin decorator class which can be used to log traffic going through API layer
 * `olink`: create the adaption layer for the [OLink](https://docs.apigear.io/docs/advanced/protocols/objectlink/intro) protocol.
 This can be used to connect to the simulation.
+* `jni`: create the jni adaption layer for the android messenger communication provided by apigear java template.
+Please read more on a separate document readme_jni.